bk7312/bookmarklets/template/readme_template.md

 @delete-element-one.js

-Deletes an element on click (Active until page reload or Esc key pressed)
+Deletes an element on click (Active until page reload or Esc key pressed, able to undo using Ctrl + Z or Cmd + Z)

 @delete-element.js